snrau/FMExploration/vibefm/README.md

 Open the link in a browser.

 Open a second cmd and run `npm run server` also from the vibefm directory

+# Functions

+1.  multi exclude: press `b` and brush the points to exclude
+2. Interpolation: select a point, press `ctrl` and select the other point, drag the handle
+3. Zoom + Pan: press `alt` and drag or zoom